Charles III: Reign

-In June 2025 the King approved the decommissioning of the British Royal Train ahead of its maintenance contract ending in 2027.
+In June 2025, the King approved the decommissioning of the British Royal Train ahead of its maintenance contract ending in 2027.
 Described by the Keeper of the Privy Purse as part of a commitment to "fiscal discipline", the decision marked the end of 180 years of the royal family's use of a dedicated royal train.

-In October 2025, during Charles's state visit to the Holy See, he became the first British monarch to pray alongside a pope since the Reformation, joining Pope Leo XIV for a church service in the Sistine Chapel of the Apostolic Palace in Vatican City.
+In October 2025, during a state visit to the Holy See, Charles became the first British monarch to pray alongside a pope since the Reformation, joining Pope Leo XIV for a church service in the Sistine Chapel of the Apostolic Palace in Vatican City.
 Later that month, Charles undertook his first official engagement in support of the LGBT+ community, unveiling "An Opened Letter", the UK's first national memorial honouring LGBT armed forces veterans, at the National Memorial Arboretum in Staffordshire.
-On 30 October, amid ongoing controversy over his brother Andrew's association with sex offender Jeffrey Epstein, Charles initiated a formal process to remove Andrew's style, titles and honours.
+On 30 October, amid continuing controversy surrounding his brother Andrew's association with the American financier and child sex offender Jeffrey Epstein, the King initiated a formal process to remove his style, titles and honours.
+Following Andrew's arrest on 19 February 2026 on suspicion of misconduct in public office, the King expressed his "deepest concern" and stated that "the law must take its course".

+In April 2026, during a state visit to the United States, Charles became the second British monarch to address a joint meeting of Congress, after his mother Elizabeth II in 1991.
+His speech received around a dozen standing ovations.
+In May, Charles visited Golders Green after the previous month's stabbings, meeting victims at a Jewish Care charity centre, the Chief Rabbi, and members of the community's medical and security response teams.
+The next month, Buckingham Palace announced that the King would publish his personal tax bills, saying the move was intended to enhance "clarity and accessibility", making him the first UK head of state to do so.
+In July, the King, acting on the advice of Deputy Prime Minister David Lammy, granted a conditional pardon to Ruth Ellis, the last woman to be executed in the United Kingdom.
+In September, the King and Queen, along with French president Emmanuel Macron, viewed the Bayeux Tapestry exhibition at the British Museum, marking the first time in more than 900 years that the tapestry had returned to England from France.